bbeek/refactorlegacy/Labs/Day1/Readme.md

 Every 10 credits earns a customer 1 percentage point up to a maximum discount of 30% of the total bill.

 The plays this company can perform are stored in a simple JSON file.
-In another JSON file are the performances stored that were performed for a customer containing the playid and the audience.
+The performances that were performed for a customer are stored another JSON file containing the playid and the audience.

 ## Target Environment
 * .NET Core 5.0